tm-craggs/city-notes/Year 1/Ethics/2 - Lecture.md

 - Speculation can help mitigate the negative outcomes of emerging technologies
 - Conclusion can sometimes be that the technology should not be built at all

+- Examples speculation:
+	- What could go wrong with this technology?
+	- What is something happened?
+	- Could this technology be used to cause harm?
+	- Why would society agree to use this technology?

+Ethical example:

+A dating site for cheating - Ashley Madison hack

+**The FAPT framework**